Shuangyi-im/sql-data-analysis/README.md

 ![sql_store_data modelling](https://user-images.githubusercontent.com/78413872/230797482-bfa168ef-5857-4a55-8e74-400805ffb00c.png)

-**Question 1: we need to get insights about the total sales&profits by each customer, here the info we need are stored on three tables: customers, orders,order_items.**
+**Question 1: we need to get insights about the total sales&profits by each customer, here the info we need are stored on three tables: _customers, orders,order_items_.**

 ```sql
 select